aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

 - **action**: This authorization request is made against the action `ViewVideo`.
 - **resource**: This authorization request is made against a specific video ID.
 - **entities**:
-  - Two owner IDs, which denote `alice` and `charlie`, are returned by traversing the relationship graph in Neptune.
+  - The entities of type `video` have an attribute named for the relationship `OWNER`.
+Two owner IDs, which denote `alice` and `charlie`, are returned by traversing the relationship graph in Neptune.
 Both IDs are included as `owner` attribute, showing the direct and inherited `OWNER` relationship between the principals and resources.
   - There is a static attribute `isPublic` set as `false` for this video resource, which denotes it is a private video.
   - The resource hierarchy of this video resource is shown by including the parent directories `petVideosDirectory` and `aliceVideosDirectory` as the parent entities.